 A subsidiary company is a partially or wholly owned by another company, which is able to own 50% or more of the subsidiary’s shares.
 It can be a limited liability company or a company.
 The entity that controls the subsidiary company is the parent company.

 A subsidiary company is the recommended choice for small-size to midsize foreign companies that would like to create their presence in Singapore.
-A Singapore subsidiary company is considered a completely separate entity from the foreign parent company even if the foreign company is the only shareholder.
+A Singapore subsidiary company is not the same entity as its foreign parent company even if the foreign company is the only shareholder.
 The subsidiary company’s liabilities are not extended to the parent company and the assets of the parent company will remain protected.

 Cost of Subsidiary Company Service from SGD 2199 onwards